 Noon Conference: Tuesday through Friday, noon to 1 PM

 The Noon Conference series serves as a comprehensive board review.
-The curriculum which composes this series is derived from the American Board of Pediatrics specifications.
+The curriculum is derived from the American Board of Pediatrics specifications.
 Didactic sessions are presented by pediatric faculty and repeated twice over the three years of residency training.
 Once per month, a PL1 is responsible for providing a didactic lecture on a general pediatric topic in our "Peer Lecture Series".
 The noon conferences also includes lectures on bioethics, research, evidence based medicine, career development and quality improvement.

 Grand Rounds: Tuesdays, 8 to 9 AM

-Grand Rounds provides cutting edge information on a wide variety of pediatric topics and is directed toward faculty, community pediatricians and hospital staff.
+Grand Rounds provides cutting edge information on a wide variety of pediatric topics and is directed toward faculty, residents community pediatricians and hospital staff.
 In addition to our extensive pediatric subspecialty and surgical faculty, presenters include both local and national speakers.

 Board Review (Breaking the Boards, Team-Based Learning)